-Each of the two halves of your brain has its functions in what experts refer to as lateralization.
+Each of the two hemispheres has its functions in what experts refer to as lateralization.
 The right cerebral hemisphere helps with vision independence, sense of touch, and object recognition.
-The left cerebral hemisphere assists in language, logical reasoning, and comprehension.
+On the other hand, the left cerebral hemisphere assists in language, logical reasoning, and comprehension.

-The hemispheres communicate through the wide flat bundle of neural fibers called corpus callosum.
+The hemispheres communicate through the wide flat bundle of neural fibers called the corpus callosum.

-At the first sight it’s pretty obvious that each cerebral hemisphere hemispheres has its dominant functions.
+At the first sight, it’s pretty obvious that each cerebral hemisphere hemispheres have its dominant functions.

-Left hemispheres being responsible for speech, logical reasoning and language processing and comprehension.
-And right – responsible for spacial tasks – identifying objects and spaces with any other senses apart from vision.
+Left hemispheres are responsible for speech, logical reasoning, and language processing and comprehension.
+And right — responsible for spatial tasks — identifying objects and spaces with any other senses apart from vision.

-That’s probably why so many people believe they are left or right brained.
-Even though each of the hemispheres has some dominant functions, both of them are directly involved in most of the bodily processes.
+That’s probably why so many people believe they are left or right-brained.
+And even though each of the hemispheres has some dominant functions, both of them are directly involved in most of the bodily processes.

 Each of the hemispheres has four lobes: frontal, parietal, temporal, and occipital.
-Here are the functions of the different lobes:
+So, here are the functions of the different lobes: